 5. Complete either a Behavioral Chain Analysis (BCA on pages 19-23 in your DBT skills book) every time you engage in a behavior you want to decrease or eliminate, or a Missing Links Analysis when you fail to engage in a behavior you are trying to practice or increase when it would have been beneficial.
 Your DBT Skills group leader will reference these analysis skills, and regular use will help you get clarity around what keeps behaviors you don’t want around or stops more adaptive behaviors from being present when you want them to be!
 Generally BCA’s are done with the individual therapist, not in group.
 Missing links might be done in group for tardiness, missed homework, etc.

 7. Attend all of the groups and do all of the homework!
-There are lots of valid reasons why doing one or both of those things can be incredibly challenging.
+There are many valid reasons why doing one or both of those things can be incredibly challenging.
 If you are having difficulty with either, please be sure to try to problem-solve it on your own as well as get help from your TBC for CBT group leader and your outside provider.
 The skills can be incredibly effective at making changes AND, for many of us, they are a completely new way of thinking and acting.
 It takes dedication and commitment to keep choosing to practice the skills when having strong urges to fall back on habits you are trying to change.
 Like anything you have learned in your life, it takes practice to learn these new skills — give yourself as much opportunity as you can by attending group and intentionally doing the homework.

 8. Use the diary card!
 Make sure you get a clear understanding of how to use the diary card from your Individual therapist or group leader and complete it daily.
 Tracking your behaviors, moods, and skill use will increase your self-awareness and help you make the changes you want.
 The diary card helps to increase your use of mindfulness skills and can help behavior change to occur.
 We will not be reviewing the Diary Card in Group, other than skills used.
 That is saved for your private use or with an individual therapist.